milvus-io/milvus-docs/site/en/getstarted/example_code.md

 <br/>

 *Congratulations!
-You have started Milvus standalone and performed your first vector similarity search.*
+You have successfully booted Milvus Standalone and run your first vector similarity search.*